clementschmouker/site/readme.md

 Hey there :)

-npm install
+npm install<br>
-composer install
+composer install<br>

-Don't forget to add a new project in Homestead.yaml and /etc/hosts
+Don't forget to add a new project in homestead.yaml and /etc/hosts